 All three of these women had extravagant entrances looking ready to steal the show, and they did just that.
 The fans bought into all the near falls, and it really did feel like any one of these women could win.
 There were a ton of great spots in this match as these three women were trying to usher in a new era of women's wrestling on the biggest show of the year.
 They wanted to prove that the women's matches on the Wrestlemania card are just as good as any of the men's matches and no longer a great time in the show to hit concessions.
 Charlotte hit a moonsault on both women that connected perfectly at one point during the match.
 It was truly a thing of beauty and flawless.

 In the end, Charlotte Flair picked up the victory when she was able to make Becky tap out to the Figure Eight while Ric Flair made sure Sasha wasn't able to get back into the ring to break the submission.
-The last ever Divas Champion walked out the first-ever Women's Champion to this new lineage and era.
-It was just the beginning of this new era, but one outstanding way to get it started.
+The last ever Divas Champion walked out the first-ever Women's Champion for this new lineage.
+It was the beginning of a whole new era and what an outstanding way to get it started.
 This match set the tone for years to come when it came to the presentation of women’s wrestling on the main roster.